1. Obtain PIN for FAFSA-this acts as an electronic signature on your application.

 3. Review your Student Aid Report ( SAR) on the web.
 If you provided a valid email address on the FAFSA you will be notified electronically to review your SAR and make changes if neccessary.
 Once your FAFSA is forwarded to Penn State the university may or may not contact you if additional information is required.
 Please note if you are verified you must complete ALL requested information within a timely manner.

 4. All freshman will recieve their financial aid award letter via the Friends of Penn State account online.
 (This process starts in mid-March and continues on a rolling basis thereafter.)
 Your Friends of Penn State account is the account that was initially created when you applied for admission.
-Once you complete the First Year Testing Counseling Program you will be given a Penn State user ID and password that will allow you access to Elion.
+Once you attend New Student Orientation (NSO) you will be given a Penn State user ID and password that will allow you access to Elion.
 After you are able to access Elion you can view your "student aid summary" through Elion.
 Your award letter will show the type of money your eligible to receive and the amount broken up by semester.

 All continuing students will recieve an email through PSU webmail starting in June asking them to log into Elion to view their "student aid summary" online.

 6. Once you have subtracted your estimated costs ( after July the website will reflect exact costs) from your financial aid package you may have an out of pocket expense that financial aid does not cover.
 In this case we ask that the parents of dependent studets consider the Direct Parent Plus Loan.
-If the Parent Plus Loan is not an option you may want to consider the deferred payment plan through the Bursars Office.
-After you have exhasted these options and all other resources, alternative credit based loans are available by applying online through our Office of Student Aid website or by applying through the lender of your choice ( i.e. bank, credit union).
+If the Parent Plus Loan is not an option you may want to consider the deferred payment plan offered by the Office of the Bursar.
+After you have exhausted these options and all other resources, alternative credit based loans are available by applying online through our Office of Student Aid website or by applying through the lender of your choice ( i.e. bank, credit union).